FAQs

 Accommodation

-The Bali Yoga Teacher Trainings & Holidays are held directly in the mountains at the Batu Karu Coffee Estate.at the sea in Amed at The Kampung or at Pondok PIsang in Candu Dasa and at Anhata in Ubud
+The Bali Yoga Teacher Trainings & Holidays are held in 3-4 destinations: in the mountains at the Batu Karu Coffee Estate, in the rice fields of the Shala Bali in Ubud, at the sea in Amed at The Kampung and Pondok Pisang in Candi Dasa.

-In Ubud the floor is half wood and marmot overlooking the mists of the jungle – stunning and in Candi Dasa we overlook the beach and even have ropes in the wall, yay!
-For some flying!
+In Candi Dasa we overlook the beach and even have ropes in the wall and Iyengar Yoga equipment yay!

 Please bring your own mat!